talabar/compass/README.md

 Comparing the original files with the COMPASS result files, the files should luck structurally identical.
 The only differences should be all Russian text has been translated to English.

+# pygpt
+Interfaces with GPT API's via OpenAI's python library.
+Used exclusively for translation of S.T.A.L.K.E.R. gamefiles.